Codecademy/docs/content/kotlin/concepts/objects/objects.md

 ## Object Expressions

 An object expression is a statement that creates an object from an anonymous class (classes that aren't explicitly declared).
-This kind of classes are very useful for one-time use.
+These kinds of classes are very useful for one-time use.

 ## Expression Syntax